pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDKSampleApp/README.md

 dotnet run C2SIM:RestUrl="http://10.2.10.70:8080/C2SIMServer"
 ```

-Notice that the name of the `appsettings.json` section containing the application parameters - `C2SIM` - needs to be used as a prefix
+Notice that the name of the `appsettings.json` section containing the application parameters - `C2SIM` - needs to be used as a prefix, as shown in the example above